Iterative Contact-resolving Hybrid Methods for Multiscale Contact Mechanics: Numerical experiments

-In Sections~\ref{test 1} and~\ref{test 2}, we present the iteration behaviors, residual errors, and relative errors for both the stress and displacement fields using piecewise constant functions $\mathbf{f}$ in Test Models 1 and 2, respectively.
+In Sections~\ref{test 1} and~\ref{test 2}, we present the iteration behaviors, relative tolerance, and relative errors for both the stress and displacement fields using piecewise constant functions $\mathbf{f}$ in Test Models 1 and 2, respectively.
 The components of the stress and displacement fields, along with their values on the contact boundary $\Gamma_C$, are displayed.
-In Section~\ref{numerical results for DDM-CEM}, we report the relative errors and iteration numbers for stress and displacement as the oversampling size varies within the iterative framework associated with CEM-GMsFEM.
-Finally, Section~\ref{numerical results for nearly incompressible materials} investigates the robustness of the iteration behavior for nearly incompressible materials.
+In Section~\ref{numerical results for DDM-CEM}, we report the relative errors and iteration numbers for stress and displacement as the layer extension varies within the iterative framework associated with CEM-GMsFEM.
+Section~\ref{numerical results for nearly incompressible materials} investigates the robustness of the iteration behavior for nearly incompressible materials.
+Finally, we report the computational costs in Section \ref{times}.
+All numerical experiments in Sections~\ref{test 1}--\ref{times} approximate the penalty problem (\ref{model_problem_update_mixed_form}), with the boundary conditions (\ref{model_problem_update_mixed_form_b})--(\ref{model_problem_update_mixed_form_c}).
+The Dirichlet boundary is defined as \( \Gamma_D \coloneqq \{(x,y): x=0,\; 0\le y\le 1\} \cup \{(x,y): y=0,\; 0\le x\le 1\} \cup \{(x,y): y=1,\; 0\le x\le 1\}, \) and the contact boundary is \( \Gamma_C \coloneqq \{(x,y): x=1,\; 0\le y\le 1\}. \) Solutions from the test models are further verified to satisfy (\ref{model_problem_b})-(\ref{model_problem_c}), as illustrated in Figures \ref{discrete_displacement_model_1}-\ref{contact values_model_1} and \ref{discrete_displacement_2}-\ref{contact values_2}.
+We performed post-processing on the computed relative errors to remove Dirichlet–Robin boundary intersection effects.